 - Additional textbook fees may apply

-If you are currently serving in the military and are able to utilize military educational benefits, GCU offers a special military rate per credit hour to you and your spouse for our Online and Evening programs.
+If you are currently serving in the military and are able to utilize military educational benefits, GCU offers a special military rate per credit hour to you and your spouse.
 GCU also offers a special scholarship to all veterans and their spouses, and employees of the DOD, DPHS and NOAA.
 GCU is a proud participant in the Yellow Ribbon Program.

 Estimate Your Costs to Attend GCU